krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/08_hw_bm_demo.md

 It then is reachable under `localhost:3000`
 ## Run the benchmark
+Ensure that Lane following runs on your duckiebot, if necessary consult the resp. [documentation](https://docs.duckietown.org).

 You need two terminals, another one to prepare the start of lane following as described in the output of the CLI.
 Plug in a USB Stick int the **top left** port

 Now it is time to run the benchmark you can use the `dts`: